file-format/Products/content/en/spreadsheet/python/openpyxl/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Manipulating Excel Workbooks via Free Python API</h2>
-<p>Openpyxl API allows reading & wirting Microsoft Excel 2010 file formats using Python.
-The developers can easily open exisiting workbook using load_workbook() method and create a new workbook using workbook() method.
-You can use numbers formats, use forumlas, merge & unmmerge cells. insert images and more.</p>
+<p>Openpyxl API allows reading & writing Microsoft Excel 2010 file formats using Python.
+The developers can easily open existing workbook using load_workbook() method and create a new workbook using workbook() method.
+You can use numbers formats, use formulas, merge & unmerged cells. insert images and more.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}